sippey/public/books.md

 ## currently reading

+* Zen and the Art of Motorcycle Maintenance by Robert Pirsig
-* American Lion: Andrew Jackson in the White house by Jon Meacham
+* American Lion: Andrew Jackson in the White house by Jon Meacham *(long read)*
-* The Signal and the Noise: Why So Many Predictions Fail -- But Some Don't by Nate Silver
+* The Signal and the Noise: Why So Many Predictions Fail -- But Some Don't by Nate Silver *(long read)*
-* The Extraordinary Education of Nicholas Benedict by Trenton Lee Stewart (with kids)
+* The Extraordinary Education of Nicholas Benedict by Trenton Lee Stewart *(with kids)*

+## Queued up

+* Start with Why by Simon Sinek

 ## 2013 read